erwinpasia/ERP-Data-Engineering-Capstone-Project-V2/README.md

     </a>
 </p>

-In this Capstone project, you will: "Design and build" a data platform that uses MySQL as an OLTP database and MongoDB as a NoSQL database.
-"Design and build" a data warehouse and generate reports from the data.
-"Design and build" a reporting dashboard that reflects the key metrics of the business.
-Extract data from OLTP and NoSQL databases, transform it and load it into the data warehouse, and then create an ETL pipeline.
-And finally, create an Apache Spark connection to the data warehouse, and then deploy a Machine Learning model (SparkML).
+### To dos:

+In this Capstone project, you will:

+- **Design and build** a robust data platform utilizing MySQL as an OLTP database and MongoDB as a NoSQL database.
+- **Create a data warehouse** that consolidates data from these sources and enables the generation of insightful reports.
+- **Develop a reporting dashboard** to visualize key business metrics and facilitate data-driven decision-making.
+- **Extract, transform, and load (ETL)** data from both the OLTP and NoSQL databases into the data warehouse, creating an efficient ETL pipeline.
+- **Establish an Apache Spark connection** to the data warehouse, and deploy a machine learning model using SparkML to uncover patterns and drive further insights.

+This project will provide you with hands-on experience in data engineering, analytics, and machine learning within an e-commerce context.

 <p style="text-align:center">
     <a href="https://www.coursera.org/learn/data-enginering-capstone-project?specialization=ibm-data-engineer" target="_blank">